vbotka/rcb/README.md

 to another machine will have only a small impact on rsync's efficiency.

-Installation and sonfiguration tested with [https://github.com/vbotka/ansible-rcb]
+Installation and configuration tested with https://github.com/vbotka/ansible-rcb

 RCB is licensed under BSD 2-clause “Simplified” License.